 ► We list our best small electric cars

-► Fun, stylish and more affordable
+► Fun, stylish and even with a decent range

 Shop small, and you’ll get all the benefits of an electric car while limiting the drawbacks.
 You get the same instant acceleration and quiet interior as a large EV, but because small EVs are designed to spend most of their time in a city (surrounded by charging points), range anxiety is less of a concern.
 You’ll also find they’re more efficient – so go further per charge – at lower speeds and in stop-start traffic.